AWV2804/461/README.md

     - Closing connection
         - Do this at the end of your main function in order to properly disconnect from the database

+# Url Handling
+### url_handler.ts
+- Contains the UrlHandler class, which is responsible for processing URLs and fetching data from Github and npm

+- Key Features
+    - Url Parsing: Determines if provided URL is a github repository or an npm package.
+If it is an npm package, fetches the associated Github repository URL from the npm registry

+    - Data Fetching: Retrieves repository info such as number of commits in the past year, top 3 contributers and their commits, total number of issues opened and closed in the past year etc.

+    - Metrics Storage: Stores all fetched data in a map (commitsMap) for later use in metric calculations

+    - Database Interaction: Updates the database entry with the fetched metrics by calling database.updateEntry

+- Notes
+    - ensure you have a github personal access token set in your environment variables as GITHUB_TOKEN for API requests.
+This token should have permissions to read repository data.

+    - Be aware of github and npm api rate limits when making requests.
+Realistically this shouldn't be an issue

+    - The checkLicense method clones repositories to a temporary directory to check for license files.
+Make sure your environment allows for file system operations and cleanup as needed

+    - In most cases of an error, the process will exit.
+This is most likely because the link is not an npm package but instead something else
 # Metric Calculations:
 - Bus Factor:
     - (1 - (commits by top 3 contributors) / total number of commits in the last year)